kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 has-home-img: kdz-header.jpg
 tags: [javascript, node, kaidez]
 ---
-After doing a set of web development projects, I came up with some cool techniques based around toolset configuration.
-I knew I would use the techniques and toolset over and over again, and also knew that I needed to find a way to easily set them up at the beginning of future projects.
+I came up with some cool web development techniques after doing a bunch of web development projects, techniques based mostly around tooling.
+I knew I would use the techniques and tools for future projects, and also knew that I needed to find a way to set them up easily at the start of each project.

 I solved the problem by creating a Node scaffolding tool.
-I'm also being cute about it and naming the tool based on my hacker alias, calling it "kdz".
+I'm also being cute about it and naming it based on my hacker alias, calling it "kdz".

 <h2 style="clear:both;">Table of Contents</h2>
 1. [This is not a tutorial](#not-a-tutorial)